hamnaasiif/text-to-sql-clarification-engine/README.md

  ┌───┴────┐
  │        │
-CLEAR   AMBIGUOUS ── ask one clarifying question per ambiguous │        │           aspect, collect all answers
+CLEAR   AMBIGUOUS ── ask one clarifying question per ambiguous │        │           aspect, one at a time, tracked in a session │        ▼
- │        ▼
  │   Resolved Intent (original question + all clarifications merged) │        │